The Daily Health in Survivorship Study

 Will I be paid for participating?

-If you participate remotely, you will receive up to $50, totaling $100 per couple.
-If you participate in person and complete all research activities, you will receive up to $125, totaling $250 per couple.
+If you participate remotely individually, you will receive up to $50.
+If you participate remotely as a couple, you will receive up to $80, totaling $160 per couple.
+If you participate in person and complete all research activities as a couple, you will receive up to $150, totaling $300 per couple.

 Who are the investigators and where does the funding come from?